-It’s the mind — not the body — that’s born every moment and then dies every moment!
+It’s the mind — not the body — that is born every moment and then dies every moment!

-In other words — depending on the state of one’s mind at a given moment — the Gurbani is referring to continues coming and going the mind ridden with doubt, fear, attachment, Haumai (false ego-sense), Bikaar, etc.
+In other words — depending on the state of one’s mind at a given moment — the Gurbani is referring to the deluded mind’s continues coming and going due to doubt, fear, attachment, Haumai (false ego-sense), Bikaar, etc.

 - ਇਹੁ ਮਨੁ ਕੇਤੜਿਆ ਜੁਗ ਭਰਮਿਆ ਥਿਰੁ ਰਹੈ ਨ ਆਵੈ ਜਾਇ ॥: (Man’s) this mind wanders through so many states; it does not remain stable and it continues coming and going. (sggs 513).